Scalingo/documentation/_posts/app/2000-01-01-filesystem.md

 redeployed, it gets a new file system, files stored previously on it won't be present anymore.

-## Location of your app build

-Your application is located in the directory: `/app`

-## Where you can write for temporary files
+## Where you can write temporary files

 Two directories are writable by your application:

-* Its directory `/app` where it can read and write as wished (eg. Ruby on Rails storing upload in the `tmp` directory inside the project)
+* The application directory `/app` where it can read and write as wished (eg. Ruby on Rails storing upload in the `tmp` directory inside the project, so it will write in `/app/tmp`)

 * The global temporary directory `/tmp`.